Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Dynamic score-driven ranking model

 \subsection{Score-driven dynamics}

-Let us observe rankings $y_t$ in times $t=1, \ldots, T$.
+Let us observe the rankings $y_t$ in times $t=1, \ldots, T$.
 Furthermore, let us assume that individual worth parameters evolve over time and denote them $f_t = (f_{1,t}, \ldots, f_{N,t})'$ for $t = 1, \ldots, T$.
-Specifically, let the time-varying parameter $f_{i,t}$ follow the generalized autoregressive score (GAS) dynamics of \cite{Creal2013} and \cite{Harvey2013} with score order $P$ and autoregressive order $Q$.
+Specifically, let the time-varying parameter $f_{i,t}$ follow the generalised autoregressive score (GAS) dynamics of \cite{Creal2013} and \cite{Harvey2013} with a score order $P$ and an autoregressive order $Q$.
 Let it also linearly depend on exogenous covariates $x_1, \ldots, x_M$.
-Parameter $f_{i,t}$ is then given by the recursion
+The parameter $f_{i,t}$ is then given by the recursion

-where $\omega_i$ is item $i$'s individual fixed effect, $\beta_j$ is the regression parameter on $x_j$, $\alpha_k$ is the score parameter for lag $k$, $\varphi_l$ is the autoregressive parameter for lag $l$ and $x_{i,t,j}$ is the value of $x_j$ for item $i$ at time $t$.
+where $\omega_i$ is item $i$'s individual fixed effect, $\beta_j$ is the regression parameter on $x_j$, $\alpha_k$ is the score parameter for lag $k$, $\varphi_l$ is the autoregressive parameter for lag $l$, and $x_{i,t,j}$ is the value of $x_j$ for item $i$ at time $t$.
 Note that this formulation corresponds to the setting of a panel linear regression with fixed effects.
-In most of the GAS literature (and the GARCH and ACD literature as a matter of fact), only the first lags are utilized, i.e.\ $P=Q=1$.
+In most of the GAS literature (and the GARCH and ACD literature, as a matter of fact), only the first lags are utilised, i.e.,\ $P=Q=1$.

-In the GAS framework, the score function can be scaled by the inverse of the Fisher information or the inverse of the square-root of the Fisher information, although the unit scaling is often utilized as well (see \citealp{Creal2013}).
-In the case of the Plackett-Luce distribution, obtaining the Fisher information is computationally very intensive even for moderate $N$.
-Furthermore, the models based on various scaling functions are typically quite similar in terms of empirical performance.
-For these two reasons, we only consider unit scaling (i.e.\ no scaling).
+In the GAS framework, the score function can be scaled by the inverse of the Fisher information or the inverse of the square root of the Fisher information, although the unit scaling is often utilised as well (see \citealp{Creal2013}).
+The right choice of scaling can make estimators robust by mitigating the effect of outlying realisations of $y_t$ on time-varying parameters.
+A well-known case is the Beta-t-GARCH model of \cite{Harvey2008}, the GAS counterpart to Bollerslev's \citeyearpar{Bollerslev1987} GARCH-t model: by applying the inverse-information scaling in Beta-t-GARCH, one obtains a model with a milder response of the variance to a large $|y_t|$ than that in GARCH-t \citep[Ch.~4]{Harvey2013}.
+In the case of the Plackett-Luce distribution, analogous robustness properties are already in place with unit scaling (i.e., no scaling) thanks to the boundedness of the Plackett-Luce score.
+In fact, it turns out that inverse-information scaling will typically make the effect of outlying observations on the worth parameters more pronounced.
+Moreover, obtaining the Fisher information is computationally very intensive even for moderate $N$, as it involves a sum over $N!$ permutations.
+For these reasons, we only consider unit scaling.

-Standardization \eqref{eq:luceStan} cannot be enforced at each time $t$ without deforming the dynamics given by the recursion \eqref{eq:gasModel}.
-Instead, we use the standardization
+Standardisation \eqref{eq:luceStan} cannot be enforced at each time $t$ without deforming the dynamics given by the recursion \eqref{eq:gasModel}.
+Instead, we use the standardisation